csgames/comp-2017-cscoins/README.md

 #### Get Current Challenge

-Fetch the current problem set from the Central Authority
+Fetch the current problem set from the Central Authority.

+After the first call of this command, you will automatically receive the new challenge when it's available, until the connection is close.

 **Command Name:** get_current_challenge